Akapan Pyramid

 In Aymara tradition, Tiwanaku is understood as a primordial place — the origin point of civilisation on the Altiplano.
 The Akapana, as the most prominent structure, anchors this understanding in physical form.

-The Tiwanaku built the Akapana during their civilisation's expansion, and it served as the principal ceremonial platform for roughly four centuries.
-State collapse around 1000 AD ended its ritual function.
-Spanish colonial treasure hunters destroyed the summit temple, seeking gold that may have adorned sacrificial offerings.
-Centuries of neglect followed.
+The Tiwanaku built the Akapana during their civilisation's expansion, and it served as the principal ceremonial platform for roughly four centuries until the state's collapse ended its ritual function.
+Spanish colonial treasure hunters then destroyed the summit temple, seeking gold that may have adorned sacrificial offerings, and centuries of neglect followed.

 Modern engagement began with Courty's 1903 excavations and continued through the twentieth century, culminating in the PAPA project's detailed field investigations.
 UNESCO inscription in 2000 brought international attention and conservation obligations.
 Meanwhile, Aymara communities maintained their understanding of Tiwanaku as ancestral homeland.
 The declaration of Willkakuti as a national holiday in 2010 marked the convergence of indigenous revival and state recognition — a lineage not of the Tiwanaku religion itself, but of the relationship between people and this particular piece of earth.